10up/Engineering-Best-Practices/_includes/markdown/Tools.md

 <h3 id="task-runners">Task Runners {% include Util/top %}</h3>

 [Grunt](http://gruntjs.com/) - Grunt is a task runner built on Node that lets you automate tasks like Sass preprocessing and JS minification.
-Grunt is the only taskrunner we currently use on company and client projects.
+Grunt is the only task runner we currently use on company and client projects.

 <h3 id="package-managers">Package/Dependency Managers</h3>